-Our gross margin, as a percentage of sales, decreased to 5.3% in 2015 from 15.6% for 2014.
-The decrease in gross margin is largely the result of the misalignment of sales surcharges, declining commodity prices, and lower sales volumes.
-The Company also incurred approximately \$4.7 million of costs, in the second half of 2015, in response to the sharp industry downturn including costs to temporarily idle plants, non-cash inventory write downs, and costs for reducing the hourly and salary workforce.
-In addition, the Company incurred approximately \$938,000 of costs associated with the unauthorized substitution by a vendor of a critical supply part for the melting process.
+Our gross margin, as a percentage of net sales, increased to 8.8% in 2016 from 5.3% for 2015.
+The increase in gross margin is the result of the benefit of operational productivity enhancements, combined with significant improvement in the alignment of customer surcharges and commodity input costs.
+In the year ended December 31, 2015, the Company also incurred approximately \$4.7 million of costs, in response to the sharp industry downturn including costs to temporarily idle plants, non-cash inventory write downs, and costs for reducing the hourly and salary workforce and approximately \$0.9 million of costs associated with the unauthorized substitution by a vendor of a critical supply part for the melting process.